NCAR/RAOBget/README.md

 ```
 (In the future, could easily add raobtype and stnm or rsl to the config file.)

-**To run on barolo, you need to use /opt/local/anaconda3/bin/python3.7 as
+**NCAR/EOL users: To run on barolo, you need to use /opt/local/anaconda3/bin/python3.7 as
 this is the only place PyQt5 is installed.
 Even if you are not using the
 GUI mode, the code will look for the PyQt5 library and fail.**